primer/css/docs/content/components/truncate.md

 ## Truncate

-Adding the `.Truncate` class and wrapping the inner text with `.Truncate-text` will truncate the text.
+Adding the `.Truncate` class and wrapping the inner text with `.Truncate-text` will truncate the text. `.Truncate-text` must be a direct decendent of `.Truncate`.

 ```html live
 <div class="Box p-2" style="resize: horizontal;overflow: scroll;">